-“In 2020, Arqaam pored through thousands of indicators in its efforts to develop the Logframe Lab tool, a web application that helps organisations build their project’s logframe.
+“In 2020, Arqaam poured through thousands of indicators in its efforts to develop the Logframe Lab tool, a web application that helps organisations build their project’s logframe.
 Logframe Lab’s algorithms match a project idea with the most relevant metrics, drawing from an extensive database of standardised indicators.”

-Types of Indicators
+Types of indicators

 What is the difference between a good and bad indicator?
 How can you tell whether an indicator is good or not?
 The quality of the indicators you select will be crucial to your ability to monitor and evaluate the success of your project.
 At Arqaam, we recommend you think RACER when choosing indicators: Relevant, Accepted, Credible, Easy, and Robust.

 Relevant – it should be closely linked with the results that you want to reach.

 Accepted – It should be accepted by your staff, stakeholders, and other users.